 Gainful employment disclosure report

-The Nuclear Medicine Technology Program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology.
+The program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).

 See accreditation information for Mayo Clinic College of Medicine and Science.